 I will retain all graded materials for this course until the end of next semester.
 If you wish to review them, please come to see me during office hours (or make an appointment).

 You are responsible for monitoring your grades.
 Grades will be available through Moodle and you should check them regularly and review any provided feedback.
 If you encounter any issues with your grades, you will have one week past the first posting of a particular assignment’s grade to Moodle to contact the course staff so that we can investigate.
-Please contact us via a private message on Piazza.
+Please contact us via email.
 We will not generally accept questions about an individual assignment’s grade beyond this one week, so you must be prompt.

 There will be assigned reading for most class meetings.
 I expect you to read them by the end of the day before the relevant class, and to engage with the readings – making note of questions, answering others’ questions when possible, and the like.
-To this end, we are going to use Perusall for most reading assignments.
+To this end, we are going to use for most reading assignments.
+You must log into Perusall by clicking the link on the course Moodle page in order!
+Otherwise grades will not be imported into Moodle, and you will receive a zero on the reading.

 The majority of the workload in this course will consist of take-home problem sets.
 These assignments will involve writing, programming, or both.